A guide to in-state vs out-of-state tuition

 Scholarships

 The best (free) way to pay less for school is with scholarships, money you don’t have to pay back.
 There are many types of scholarships.
 They can be need-based, merit-based, or based on things like your hobbies, field of study, ethnicity, religion, and more.
-A great way to start your search is with free Scholly by Sallie.* Simply tell Scholly Search® about your interests, background, and accomplishments and you can get matched with scholarships in just minutes.
-Then start applying so you can get the most free money possible to help pay for college.
+A great way to start your search is with Scholarship Search by Sallie.
+Easily sort through scholarships based on your background, major, state you live in, and more.
+It’s free and no registration is needed.
+Just start applying so you can get the most free money possible to help pay for school.

 FAFSA®/financial aid